Newsletter [July 2022]

 Next Annex 83 working meeting

-The next Annex 83 meeting is planned to be organised in September.
+The next Annex 83 meeting is planned for 14-16 September 2022.
 If COVID situation allows it will be held in person in Finland!
 Updates on that will be send out by email.

 STA & STC